openSUSE/people/sources/2011-04-04-per-jessen.md

 **Which is your favorite movie scene?**

-From the Australian movie â€žThe Dishâ€œ when the local band plays the title-music from â€žHawaii Five-Oâ€œ thinking it is the American national anthem.
+From the Australian movie "The Dish" when the local band plays the title-music from "Hawaii Five-O" thinking it is the American national anthem.

 **Star Trek or Star Wars?**